 - Climate with themes around "netting" technologies, climate aligned accounts, company resilience, the Just Transition and Electric Vehicles.
 A number of these themes compliment the Border to Coast priority and this area reflects the priority attached to climate issues and Net Zero within the beliefs statement. - Employment Standards and Supply Chains with themes around supply chain standards, Covid risks, Human Rights and diversity.
 These issues are reflective of the standards of behaviour of companies set out as expectations within the beliefs statement. - Sustainability and Shareholder Value with themes around commodities, deforestation, plastics and public health; water security; housebuilders; and water companies and sewerage.
-Elements of this theme relate to the priority attached to SDG 6 while others have a connection to the priority attached to climate action. - Good governance with themse around reliable accounts and cyber security.
-These are areas where LAPFF has long had a focus and while not directly linked ot the Authority's own priorities are recognised as important areas of work and focus on basic standards of governance that should be expected of any organisation.
+Elements of this theme relate to the priority attached to SDG 6 while others have a connection to the priority attached to climate action. - Good governance with themes around reliable accounts and cyber security.
+These are areas where LAPFF has long had a focus and while not directly linked to the Authority's own priorities are recognised as important areas of work and focus on the basic standards of governance that should be expected of any organisation.

-Based on this the resources on which the Authority relies for direct engagement are largely focused on the priorities identified in the beliefs statement.
+Based on this the resources on which the Authority relies for direct engagement are largely focused on the priorities identified in the beliefs statement, with the significant emphasis on climate issues reflecting the priority attached by the Authority to the achievement of Net Zero.